brimdata/zed/docs/zed/README.md

 If a pool key is not specified, then it defaults to the [special value this](../zq/language.md#23-the-special-value-this).

-A newly created pool is intialized with a branch called `main`.
+A newly created pool is initialized with a branch called `main`.

 > Zed lakes can be used without thinking about branches.
 When referencing a pool without
 > a branch, the tooling presumes the "main" branch as the default, and everything